kcdissanayaka/PHPWebev/README.md

 The login page will be created in order to authenticate customers into the web portal after successful validation.

-The create-role page will create user roles and manage teh user roles with delete function.
+The role-read page will create user roles and manage the user roles with delete function.

 ### Feature 3